Mean-field approximations in insurance: Introduction

-We show that if the insurance payments are almost surely continuous and uniformly integrable functionals of jump process paths, then their expectation (the insurance liability) converges as well, both in the unconditional and under some additional assumptions in the conditional case.
-Additionally we prove a law of large numbers in the sense that the cohort average of insurance payments converges to the (unconditional) mean-field insurance liability when $n$ becomes large.
-This shows that the diversification effect of large cohorts persists, even though the individuals are dependent.
+We show that under suitable regularity conditions the mean-field model exists, is unique and that any fixed group of $k$ individuals in the $n$-individual model becomes asymptotically independent.
+Furthermore we show that if the individual insurance payments are measurable and uniformly integrable, then the corresponding insurance liability converges to the corresponding mean-field insurance liability, when $n$ approaches infinity, in both the cohort-wide and grouped case and under some additional assumptions in the individual case as well.
+Additionally we prove that the cohort average of insurance payments converges in $L^2$ to the cohort-wide mean-field insurance liability and that the average of insurance payments of a group with certain characteristics converges in probability to the grouped mean-field insurance liability when $n$ approaches infinity.
+This shows that the diversification effect of large cohorts persists both on the level of the cohort and on the level of groupings, even though the individuals are dependent.